-This is rare, occurring in about 1 in 1000 women usually within the first two weeks after giving birth.
+This is rare, occurring in about 1 in 1000 people usually within the first two weeks after giving birth.
 Symptoms include

 This is a medical emergency.
-Women with these symptoms should be seen right away at the Emergency Room or by a psychiatrist.
+People with these symptoms should be seen right away at the Emergency Room or by a psychiatrist.

 If you are a patient receiving care at UnityPoint – Meriter, Swedish American or a health system outside of UW Health, please use the phone numbers provided in your discharge instructions for any questions or concerns.